(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the batter is whisked until light and airy provides the absolute secret to achieving superior professional-grade internal softness without soda.
+• Ensuring the batter is whisked until light and airy provides the absolute secret to achieving superior internal softness without soda.

 Nutritional Information(Per 150g portion)